percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: No
    :default: 7

 This variable is used to specify the highest communication protocol version to accept in the cluster.
-This variable is used only for debugging.
+Used only for debugging.

 .. variable::  socket.checksum